 Ottilie, called “Tilli,” married Julius Levy of Bergheim.
 They lived in Graurheindorf, north of Bonn, where Julius ran a butcher shop.
 Tilli and Julius had two daughters, Lina and Frieda.
 Lina was born on May 1, 1904, and married Karl Wolff of Löhndorf, Sinzig.
 Their son Arno was born on March 8, 1928.
 Karl ran a drapery shop in Bonn.
 Frieda was born on May 20, 1910, and married Benjamin de Levie of Oude Pekela, Groningen in 1935.
 They lived in Amsterdam.
 Benjamin was killed at Auschwitz on August 17, 1942, and Frieda died on September 30, 1942.

 Tilli and Julius were deported to Theresienstadt on July 27, 1942, together with their daughter Lina and her family.
 Julius died in Theresienstadt on November 23, 1942.
-Arno Wolff was sent to Auschwitz on September 28, 1944, and died at the labor camp Kaufering near Dachau on October 10, 1944.
+Arno Wolff was sent to Auschwitz on September 28, 1944, and then to the labor camp Kaufering near Dachau on October 10, 1944, where he died after the liberation of the camp.
 Lina and Karl Wolff were sent to Auschwitz on October 6, 1944, and probably killed upon arrival.

 Tilli was selected for a transport to Switzerland on March 28, 1945.
 The Jewish family Sternbuch of St. Gallen had sent the swiss politician Jean-Marie Musy to negotiate with Heinrich Himmler and he accepted to release 1,200 Theresienstadt inmates upon payment of $1 million.
 At the time Theresienstadt was already in disarray.
 Still the selected persons were afraid of being sent to another death camp.
 When they arrived in St. Gallen, the mostly elder people could hardly walk anymore.
 They had to be nursed back to health carefully.
 However their odyssey wasn’t over yet, because the United States didn’t accept to take them in immediately.
 Tilli’s emigration finally was made possible by Dr. Michaelis, of the Jewish Congress in Stockholm.
 She embarked at Gothenburg, Sweden on April 8, 1946 and went to her niece Lucie Gottschalk in New York.
 We don’t know when she died.